John’s Story

 John is 73 years old and lives with advanced Chronic Obstructive Pulmonary Disease (COPD), a progressive lung condition that makes breathing increasingly difficult.
 Over time, John has learned to adapt to his symptoms – slowing down his pace, adjusting daily tasks, and managing shortness of breath as best he can.

-Earlier this year (2025), John’s hospital respiratory team referred him to Rennie Grove Peace for support with his breathlessness.
+In 2025, John was referred to Rennie Grove Peace for support with his breathlessness.

 “When I first saw the word ‘hospice’ in a referral letter, I was filled with trepidation.
 I pictured a place that was all about the end of life, sombre and depressing – a place where you go when there’s nothing more that can be done.
 But my experience couldn’t have been more different.
 Rennie Grove Peace isn’t just about waiting for the end; it’s about helping me live as well as possible with my illness.
 The focus is on improving my quality of life, managing my symptoms, and supporting both me and my family through the ups and downs.
 It’s a place of calm, kindness, and real practical help, where I feel understood and cared for as a whole person – not just as a patient.”